neoforged/.github/primers/26.1/index.md

         - `$InteractionMap` -> `$Dispatcher`, not one-to-one
     - `CauldronInteractions` - All vanilla cauldron interactions.

+### Rule-Based Block State Providers

+`RuleBasedStateProvider` now extends `BlockStateProvider`, allowing it to be used wherever a state provider is required.
+It's implementation hasn't changed, now only requiring `rule_based_state_provider` to be specified as the `type`.
+As such, all configurations that used `RuleBasedBlockStateProvider` have been broadened to allow any `BlockStateProvider`.

+- `net.minecraft.world.level.levelgen.feature.configurations`
+    - `DiskConfiguration` now takes in a `BlockStateProvider` instead of a `RuleBasedBlockStateProvider`
+    - `TreeConfiguration` now takes in a `BlockStateProvider` instead of a `RuleBasedBlockStateProvider`
+        - `belowTrunkProvider` is now a `BlockStateProvider` instead of a `RuleBasedBlockStateProvider`
+        - `$TreeConfigurationBuilder` now takes in a `BlockStateProvider` instead of a `RuleBasedBlockStateProvider`
+- `net.minecraft.world.level.levelgen.feature.stateproviders`
+    - `BlockStateProvider#getOptionalState` - Gets the state of the block, or otherwise `null`.
+    - `BlockStateProviderType#RULE_BASED_STATE_PROVIDER` - The type for the rule based state provider.
+    - `RuleBasedBlockStateProvider` -> `RuleBasedStateProvider`, now a class, implementing `BlockStateProvider`
+        - The constructor can now take in a nullable fallback `BlockStateProvider`
+        - `ifTrueThenProvide` - If the predicate is true, provide the given block.
+        - `simple` -> `always`
+        - `$Builder` - A builder for constructing the rules for the block to place.

 ### Fluid Logic Reorganization

 Generic entity fluid movement has been moved into a separate `EntityFluidInteraction` class, where all tracked fluids are updated and then potentially pushed by the current at a layer time.